For thousands of years, all of Northern France has endured

 particular triumphal arch was ordered into existence by Napoleon I, although it

 was not completed until long after his passage from power.
-The arch is
+The arch features

 Anyone who has seen paintings of the French Imperial Guard